 The entities displayed in the Association area are associated with the selected entity displayed in the Main area.
-At times, the relationship between the entity displayed in the Main area and those displayed in the Association area is that of parent to child (such as in the case of Instance to Database), and sometimes it merely represents that there is a relationship between the selected entity and the entities displayed in the Association area (such as when Statement is the selected entity displayed in the Main area.
+At times, the relationship between the entity displayed in the Main area and those displayed in the Association area is that of parent to child (such as in the case of Instance to Database), and sometimes it merely represents that there is a relationship between the selected entity and the entities displayed in the Association area (such as when Statement is the selected entity displayed in the Main area and the list of Batches associated with the selected statement is displayed in the Association area).